 - Clarify any misconceptions about the lesson.

-- As an exit ticket, have students identify which of the five W's a question is using the cards from earlier in the lesson.
+- As an exit ticket, have students use the cards from earlier in the lesson to identify which of the 5 W's a question is utlizing.

 Intermediate: Have students turn and talk to share what they learned in today's lesson.